coelhucas/love-sprite-sheet-animator/README.md

 ![](sample.gif)

-Love sheet animator is a simple animator library responsible for holding animations created from one sprite-sheet, making easy the animations management.
+Love sprite-sheet animator is a simple animator library responsible for holding animations created from one sprite-sheet, making easy the animations management.

 ## Example